Set up voice control and Siri on an iPhone for Blind and visually impaired users

 3. Turn on VoiceOver

-VoiceOver speaks items on the screen as you tap to select or slide your finger between menu options and you then confirm you want to select the option by double tap.
+VoiceOver is a screen reader speaks items on the screen as you tap to select or slide your finger between menu options and you then confirm you want to select the option by double tap.

 Scrolling is achieved through using three fingers.